bbatalo/cafe-statistics/README.md

 ## Getting started

 To get started with running the project, it is recommended to first read the paper (link below).
-Understanding of data and the circumstances surrounding it can be prove invaluable.
+Understanding of data and the circumstances surrounding it can prove invaluable.

 The paper - https://ww2.amstat.org/publications/jse/v19n1/depaolo.pdf

 The data - http://www.amstat.org/publications/jse/v19n1/cafedata.xls

 ### Prerequisites